Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends in finance training expenses:
+The following table categorizes states into cost tiers based on the general patterns observed in the finance training industry:

 TierEstimated RangeStates